11 Different Types of Beetles in Georgia

 They are most active during the warm summer months when flowers bloom.

-These beetles in Georgia are attracted to nectar and pollen and play an important role in pollination as they collect and transfer pollen from one flower to another.
+These beetles in Georgia are attracted to nectar and pollen and play an important role in pollination, collecting and transferring pollen from one flower to another.

 One interesting characteristic of Bumble Flower Beetles is their mimicry of bumblebees.